-WASHINGTON - The Federal Aviation Administration (FAA) has issued the following tips to help air travelers accommodate and assist the heightened security measures implemented since the Sept.
-11 terrorist attacks.
-Travelers should note that they will now be limited to one carry-on bag and one personal item on all flights.>
+WASHINGTON - The Federal Aviation Administration (FAA) has issued the following tips to help air travelers navigate the security measures at all airports.
+Travelers should note that they will now be limited to one carry-on bag and one personal item on all flights.

 Allow extra time:

 - The heightened measures require more time to properly screen travelers.
 Travelers should contact their airline to find out how early they should arrive at the airport.

 - Take public transportation to the airport if possible.
 Parking and curbside access is likely to be controlled and limited.

 - A government-issued ID(federal, state or local) is required.
 Travelers may be asked to show this ID at subsequent points, such as at the gate, along with their boarding passes.